-Egyptian Women Get 2 Years in Prison for TikTok Dance Videos - Up News Info
+Egyptian women get 2 years in prison for TikTok dance videos - Up News Info

 Their lawyers vowed to appeal the ruling.

-The prosecution statement named just two of the defendants — 20-year-old student Haneen Hossam and 22-year-old Mawada al-Adham — and said the other three helped run their social media accounts.
+The prosecution statement named just two of the defendants — 20-year-old student Haneen Hossam and 22-year-old Mawada Eladhm — and said the other three helped run their social media accounts.

-TikTok videos shared by Egyptian influencers Haneen Hossam (top) and Mowada al-Adham (bottom), being viewed in Cairo, Egypt on July 28, 2020.

 Both women recently vaulted to TikTok fame, amassing millions of followers for their video snippets set to catchy Egyptian club-pop tracks.
 In their respective 15-second clips, the women wearing makeup pose in cars, dance in kitchens and joke in skits — familiar and seemingly tame content for the platform.